List of Student Organizations

 MerServe is Mercer's largest student lead service programming board.
 It helps build awareness and strengthen the connection between the Mercer and Macon community.
 MerServe promotes leadership within the board and community through planning and facilitating a variety of meaningful service opportunities for Mercer students.
 Some of our flagship events include Be a Good NeighBear, Spring Break for Service, Service Saturdays, Lights on After School.

-MU Miracle is the largest student-organization at Mercer University, with over $290,000 raised for the Beverly Knight Olson Children’s Hospital since founding in 2016.
+MU Miracle is the largest student-organization at Mercer University, with over $370,000 raised for the Beverly Knight Olson Children’s Hospital since founding in 2016.
 Each yearlong fundraising campaign concludes with our 8 hour culminating event, Bearthon - our organization’s signature Dance Marathon - where students, faculty, and Miracle families come together to celebrate and reflect on the year’s efforts.
 Each dollar that we raise goes directly to the local Beverly Knight Olson Children’s Hospital in Macon GA.
-Everything we do is For The Kids.
+Everything we do is to Change Kids Health to Change the World.

 Social Greek Letter Organizations